Descriptions of Major Access Links and Databases

 CIAO (Columbia International Affairs Online) provides full text access to a variety of

 resources including working papers, conference proceedings, and journal article abstracts.
-The site

 Published by Columbia University Press.